anshulsc/gradRev/README.md

 # gradRev
-A auto-grad engine  for calculating the gradients used in back propagating through nn.
+An auto-grad engine  for calculating the gradients used in back-propagating through nn inspired by pytorch implementation